SaffetGokcenSen/saffetgokcensen.github.io/_posts/2024-12-18-none-of-minimally-admissible-subsequences-can-contain-nonmembers-of-the-ancestral-set.markdown

 title: None Of Minimally Admissible Subsequences Can Contain Nonmembers Of The Ancestral Set
 ---
 ## Introduction
+First of all, this article is best viewed in Chromium, Google Chrome or Chrome based browsers.
+Some characters are not rendered correctly in Firefox.
 In this article, an important fact related with the proof of a theorem is proven.
 The theorem is about the existence of an admissible sequence within the context of the sequential backdoor criterion.
 The theorem states the